voutilad/sisu.io/content/posts/embeddings.md

 ## Where can we go from here? {#where-can-we-go-from-here}

+Depending on your interests, I recommend two different next steps if you'd like to learn more (beyond just continuing to use node2vec).

+### Operationalizing your Graph Data Science {#operationalizing-your-graph-data-science}

 One area worth exploring is how to better integrate Neo4j into your existing ML workflows and pipelines.
 In the above example, we just used the Python driver and anonymous projections to integrate